OfflineIMAP/offlineimap.github.io/_posts/2015-03-25-offlineimap-history.md

 In order to allow others to involve themselves, I created the organization at Github, the one we have today, *like suggested by one of the users*.
 Three developers joined.
 Everybody involved but only one does regular contributions since then.
 You know him, I'm talking about **Eygene Ryabinkin**.

+# OpenSSL licensing issue

+In August, 2014 one of our user raised a new problem.

+OpenSSL we use through imaplib2, has a license not compatible with the GPL.
+That sucks because it's a usefull implementation but we had to deal with this.

+The best way to fix that was to add a clause to the current GPL license.
+Of course, this can't be done wihout agreement of all the contributors.

+We had around 70-80 contributors and Sebastian has contacted them all.
+By chance, most of them replied so we could decide to go with the specific clause.

 # The current situation

 We are officially 5 in the core team.
 In practice, **Eygene did all the work alone for 2 years, if not 3**.

+Sebastian won't contribute much anymore since he is now using Thunderbird.

+> What a 180° turn, BTW! ;-)

+The other maintainers are inactive for a long time.

 {: .warning}
 So yes, we are still open to new maintainers.